 And second, these senators have cast themselves as brave members of the resistance, linking arms across the aisle to directly oppose mean old President Trump’s bigoted ban on transgender persons in the military.

 The problem with the Gillibrand-Collins proposal to prohibit “discrimination on the basis of gender identity” in the military is that they create a whole new set of problems by mischaracterizing concerns about the military’s affirmation of transgender identity.
 Just vague enough to sound harmless, this portion of the Gillibrand-Collins amendment purports to outlaw discrimination against current service members “solely on the basis of the member’s gender identity.”
-Much like the—or SOGI laws—that keep popping up around the country, however, the Gillibrand-Collins amendment makes “gender identity” into a protected class within the military.
+Much like the Sexual Orientation and Gender Identity laws—or SOGI laws—that keep popping up around the country, however, the Gillibrand-Collins amendment makes “gender identity” into a protected class within the military.
 This action would legally equate gender identity, which is subjective and unverifiable, with objective and unchangeable traits like race.

 Moreover, the higher levels of psychological distress among people who identify as transgender should be taken seriously before admitting them into military life.
-As the director of the Center for National Defense at The Heritage Foundation:
+As the director of the Center for National Defense at The Heritage Foundation put it recently:

 In other words, our military’s duty to spend resources in a manner that best protects our country—as well as the privacy, professional, conscience, and religious rights of many more service men and women—will be branded as discrimination on the basis of gender identity and thrown out the window.
 This is exactly what is happening across the country under similar SOGI laws.
 These laws do not stop real discrimination against people who identify as transgender.
 They only criminalize and stigmatize good people who are caught in the crosshairs when a man tries to live as if he were a woman and a woman tries to live as if she were a man.

 If Republican senators are wise, they will not even let this amendment come to a vote.
-Should they be as spineless as thewho voted against Rep. Hartzler’s amendment to stop the Pentagon from paying for controversial sex-reassignment surgeries, they will be attaching a dangerous provision to a must-pass bill—a provision that can turn thousands of good, intelligent, and faithful military members into the legal equivalent of racist bigots.
+Should they be as spineless as the 24 Republican representatives who voted against Rep. Hartzler’s amendment to stop the Pentagon from paying for controversial sex-reassignment surgeries, they will be attaching a dangerous provision to a must-pass bill—a provision that can turn thousands of good, intelligent, and faithful military members into the legal equivalent of racist bigots.

 As Trump’s directive stated, Secretary of Defense General Mattis is currently awaiting feedback from a study and military advisors before deciding how to address current service members who wish to live and work as the opposite sex.
 Rather than allowing this reasonable policy process to proceed, the Gillibrand-Collins amendment would suppress debate and lock the military into harmful policy.